 Can my document be rejected?
 If so, why?

-Yes, document rejections can occur if documents do not meet California’s strict authentication standards.
+Document rejections can occur if documents do not meet California’s strict authentication standards.
 Common issues include improper notarization and missing signatures.
-Verify that all documents are correctly certified before submission to reduce the risk of rejection.
+To reduce the risk of rejection, verify that all documents are correctly certified before submission.

-Why is an apostille important for international matters?
+Why is an apostille necessary for international matters?

-An apostille is vital for authenticating documents needed for international business transactions, legal agreements, education, and personal affairs such as marriage or adoption overseas.
-It guarantees the validity of documents across member countries of the Hague Apostille Convention.
+An apostille is vital for authenticating documents for international business transactions, legal agreements, education, and personal affairs such as marriage or adoption overseas.
+It guarantees the validity of documents across the Hague Apostille Convention member countries.